 8) Keep Your Eye Out For Plant Pests

-Plant pests like spider mites, white flies, mealybugs, and aphids can harm your plants.
+Houseplant pests can harm your plants.
 Just know that your plants will probably experience an infestation at one time or another.
 They slowly suck the sap out of a plant which over time weakens it, stunts the growth, and deforms the flower.

 There are a few ways you can get rid of them, and one of our preferred methods is using a homemade spray.
 Mix 1 tablespoon mild dish soap or Dr. Bronner’s, 1 tablespoon vegetable oil, and 1 cup water.
 This works on mild infestations.